zueve/django-rest-captcha/README.md

 # Django rest captcha

-This is lightweight version of django-simple-captcha for work with django-rest-framework.
+Lightweight version of django-simple-captcha for work with django-rest-framework.

 ## Features